 Yes, there are many benefits to spreadsheets—especially when compared to manually tracking inventory.
 But most veterinary hospitals simply carry too much inventory (and turn it over too quickly) to track what they’ve got using a spreadsheet accurately.

-3. Inventory management software
+3. Veterinary inventory management software

 Most clinics turn to inventory management software to easily track consumable materials in a veterinary practice.
 This kind of inventory management system automates the most repetitive, tedious parts of inventory management.
 You may also want inventory software that comes in app form.